What is PVA & Why is it in Your Laundry Pacs?

 Let’s start by talking about the science behind it.
 What is PVA, really?

 PVA (which stands for polyvinyl alcohol, and is also referred to as PVOH) is used in water-soluble films that encases many products, from your kitchen to your doctor’s office to your laundry room.
-PVA might look like plastic, but it’s not.
+PVA might look like it, but it’s not a plastic when dissolved.
 It’s a food-grade material made up of carbon, hydrogen, and oxygen.
-It is colorless, water-soluble and designed to biodegrade after use—unlike plastic.
+It is colorless, water-soluble and designed to biodegrade after use.

 Whether it contains laundry detergent, dish soap, or some other product, the PVA dissolves when it comes into contact with water.
 This means that PVA goes down the drain and then to wastewater treatment plants where bacteria and microbes break it down leaving behind water and carbon dioxide.

 Even if PVA polymers do wind up in the environment, they will be broken down by water and natural organisms.
-In other words, PVA biodegrades, unlike plastic or microplastics which can remain in the environment for a long time.
+In other words, PVA biodegrades, and the films do not contribute to microplastic pollution.

 Is PVA safe to use?